notnikola1/electron-typescript-angular-base/README.md

 - Generate a new React application inside of the /src folder
 - Make sure that React app is built into dist/app/ui (use whatever build process you like)
 - Edit package.json to run the correct commands for building and/or running your React app
-- edit dev.server.js to use the correct commands, based on package.json
 - in /app/main/Main.ts -> change the port from 4200 to 3000 for the dev version. (from Angular default port to React default port)
 - type npm run dev, press enter.